tooevangelist/paysuper-docs/content/docs/payments/testing.md

 ## Test card numbers

-To test a bank card payment in the Sandbox enter arbitrary expiry date (the format is MM/YY), a Secure code (CVC/CVV, the format is 3 digits) and a cardholder name (the format is firstname lastname).
+To test a bank card payment in the Sandbox enter arbitrary expiry date (the format is MM/YY), a Secure code (CVC/CVV, the format is 3 digits) and a cardholder name (the format is first name last name).

 {{< hint warning >}}
-You can also specify incorrect details (card number, expiration date, or CVV) in order to generate an error.
+You can also specify incorrect details (card number, expiration date, or CVV) to generate an error.
 {{< /hint >}}

-You will be redirected to the Sandbox page to select of the desired results the success or failed.
+You will be redirected to the Sandbox page to select the desired results the success or failure.
 After you click the result button the current page will be closed and you will be redirected to the Checkout Form to view the purchase status.

 > Note, that when Merchant chooses to fail authentication, payment is always declined, no matter what PAN has been used.